ddsbook/blog/2014/01/severski.md

 <a href="/blog/images/2014/01/severski/confidence.svg" target="_blank"><img src="/blog/images/2014/01/severski/confidence.svg" style="max-width:100%" class="deirfig"/></a>

 Now we get a visual here of what the values in that confidence mean.
-All the code is on the page, so fire up R and try out some different values in the "k" values above and see how they work out!
+All the code is on the page, so fire up RStudio and try out some different values in the "`k`" values above and see how they work out!

 ### One last "fun" thing: ALE
-One of the examples I used to give with OpenPERT was to do the classic Annualized Loss Expectancy (ALE) example but with Monte Carlo simulations.
+One of the examples I used to give with OpenPERT was to do the classic [Annualized Loss Expectancy](http://en.wikipedia.org/wiki/Annualized_Loss_Expectancy) (ALE) example but with Monte Carlo simulations.
 For the uninitiated, ALE attempts to estimate annual loss by multiplying the Annual Rate of Occurrence (ARO) by the Single Loss Expectancy (SLE).
 Basically, estimate how many times a bad thing will occur (on average) and how much it will cost each time (on average) and then multiply those.
 One of the issues with this is that any given year won't be like any other year and any two events may have different loss with each, so multplying averages like this makes for some odd results...
 Enter the BetaPERT distribution.

 Let's say an event of a lost laptop occurs at a minimum 10 times in a year, at a maximum we may lose up to 60, but most likely around 2 a month, so 24 in a year.
-This will be the "aro" variable.
+This will be the "`aro`" variable.

 For each event, we'd have to replace the laptop and occasionally we have some lost productivity and sometime lost data we have to deal with, so let's say $800 to $10,000, with the most likely around $1,000, but we know there is more variety here, so let's make the confidence a "2" on this.
 This will be the "sle" variable.